sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/03-2-screen-reader.md

 _"A screen reader is a form of assistive technology that renders text and image content as speech or braille output."_

-If you do not like those voices of a screen reader, you still need a screen reader because it is also used for braille.
+If you don't like the voices of a screen reader, you still need one because it is also used for braille.

 Here are some sources if you want to learn more about screen readers: